AMythicDev/minus/README.md

 A pager is a program that lets you view and scroll through large amounts of text using a keyboard in a TTY where no mouse support is available.

 Nowadays most people use a graphical terminals where mouse support is present but they aren't as reliable as a pager.
 For example they may not support proper text searching or line numbering, plus quick navigation using keyboard is pretty much non-existent.
+Hence programs like `git`, `man` etc still use a pager program to display large text outputs.

 Examples of some popular pager include `more` and its successor `less`.